two23three/phase-0-pac-1-comparisons-in-javascript/README.md

 JavaScript contains both equality and comparison operators that assist us in writing functional code.
-Make sure you're preferring the strict equality operators, and only comparing numerical values with the relational operators, and you'll avoid those annoying troubleshooting errors that can drive you crazy!
+Make sure you're preferring the strict equality operators, and only comparing numerical values with the relational operators, and you'll avoid those annoying troubleshooting errors that can be time consuming!

 ## Resources